Phat C. Vo

 Dec.
 2023 - Present · Motion Team · Autonomous Robot 24Hours 7Days (AR247)

-• Deployed real-time fleet monitoring, task scheduling, and operator dashboards for scalable system deployment.
+• Developed fleet monitoring, mission planning, and operator dashboards for large-scale system operation.

 Postdoctoral Researcher